 Eyob Faniel wins the 32nd Huawei Venicemarathon!
 The Venicemarathon Club athlete with a great performance (2h12'16", more than 3 minutes less than his previous personal best) is first at the finish in Venice, on Riva Sette Martiri.
 The race started as expected with Kenyan and Ethiopian athletes leading the race, and the group with Eyob Faniel trailing by less than a minute.
 Shortly before entering Venice, however, the head group with the Kenyans Chumba, Kipkemei Mutai and Metto and the Ethiopian Dawud unfortunately took the wrong course, following the lead bikes who could not enter the city, and losing at the end about 2 minutes.
 Eyob Faniel found himself in the lead along with the Eritrean Mohammed Mussa, who lost ground in the final stages inside Venice.
 Second and third respectively were Mussa (2h15'14 ") and Moroccan Tariq Bamaarouf (2h16'41").
 It was 22 years since the previous win by an Italian, the 1995 triumph by Danilo Goffi in 2h09'26 ".
 Sule Utura Gedo dominated the women’s event in 2h29'04 ", improving her personal record by more than 5 minutes.
 A far second was Kenyan Priscah Jepeting Cherono (2h41'08 ") and third Aynalem Woldemichael (2h42'12").
 With this victory, Ethiopia leads with 5 women's successes in Venicemarathon's history.
 In the Garmin 10 K, the winners were Natascia Meneghini (third consecutive victory) among the women, and Simone Gobbo for the men.

-Historical double for the Kenyan Julius Rotich Chepkwony.
-Among women won the compatriot Priscah Jepeting Cherono, third the italian Ivana Iozzia
+Historical double for the Kenyan Julius Chepkwony Rotich.
+His compatriot Priscah Jepeting Cherono triumphed in the women’s event.

-Kenya dominated the 31 ^ Venicemarathon that took place this morning from Stra to Riva Sette Martiri, with the victories of Julius Chepkwony Rotich (2:10.25) among men and Priscah Jepeting Cherono (2:27.41) among women.
+Kenya dominated the 31st VeniceMarathon with the victories of Julius Chepkwony Rotich (2h10'25") among the men and Priscah Jepeting Cherono (2h27'41") among the women.

-Among women Priscah Jepeting Cherono run a solo race from the 5th km, well led by some fellow athletes.
-His race was fast and very regular (1:13.48 the passage in the half marathon), up to finish the solo test with the excellent time of 2:27.41, personal record and fourth Female Performance ever for Venicemarathon.
-Second, very detached, come the compatriot Esther Wanjiru Macharia (2:35.15 ), the Italian Ivana Iozzia arrived third with the time of 2:37.04.
+Among the women, Priscah Jepeting Cherono ran a solo race from the very 5th km.
+Her pace was fast and very regular (1h13'48" at half marathon) to the finish with the excellent time of 2:27.41, her personal record and fourth best ever for VeniceMarathon.
+Second, far behind, her compatriot Esther Wanjiru Macharia (2h35'15"), with the Italian Ivana Iozzia third in 2h37'04".

-With the victories of Rotich and Cherono, Kenya reaches 25 victories at Venice Marathon.
+With the victories of Rotich and Cherono, Kenya reached 25 victories in Venice.

-For the first time the Venicemarathon race course went through St. Mark's Square.
-The course was new and new is the race record set by the Kenian Helena Kirop, who won the women race in 2h23'37'' breaking the previous record of 2h27'02'' hold by Lenah Cheruiyot (KEN).
-Besides Helena Kirop hasn't just broken the course record but has set her personal best time on the distance.
-Behind her Makda Haji, 2010 Venicemarathon winner, stopped the chronometer at 2h27'31''.
+For the first time the VeniceMarathon course went through St. Mark's Square.
+The course was new and new was the race record set by the Kenyan Helena Kirop, who won the women's race in her personal best of 2h23'37'' breaking the previous record of 2h27'02'' held by compatriot Lenah Cheruiyot.
+Behind her the Ethiopians Makda Haji, 2010 VeniceMarathon winner, at 2h27’30'' and Fantu Eticha Jimma at 2h30'25".

-The female race registers the first victory ever for an Ethiopian athlete: Makda Harun Haji wins with a final time of 2h28′08″, in front of Kenyan Elizabeth Chemweno (2h29′21″) and Russian Elena Ruhliada (2h30′41″).
-Marcella Mancini (6th overall) wins the the Italian title in 2h37′23″.
-Unfortunately, the long-awaited passage in St. Mark Square is made impossible by the high tide conditions that don't guarantee the minimum safety requirements for the athletes.
-The passage will be tried again in 2011.
+The women's race recorded the first victory ever for an Ethiopian athlete: Makda Harun Haji won with a final time of 2h28′08″, ahead of Kenyan Elizabeth Chemweno (2h29′21″) and Russian Elena Ruhliada (2h30′41″).
+Marcella Mancini (6th overall) won the Italian title in 2h37′23″.
+Unfortunately, the high tide prevented the passage through a flooded St. Mark’s square.

-In a sunny and still warm autumn day John Komen set the new race record in 2h08′13″, improving the previous record of 2h08′49″ by David Makori, while Anne Kosgei finally broke the spell that relegated her at the second place for several times and won the race with a new personal best of 2h27′46″.
+In a sunny and still warm autumn day John Komen set the new race record in 2h08′13″, breaking the previous record of 2h08′49″ by David Makori (both Kenyans), while Anne Kosgei, also a Kenyan, finally broke the spell that relegated her to the second place several times and won the race with a new personal best of 2h27′46″.